FluffyMaguro/SC2_Coop_Overlay/README.md

 4. Some anti-virus programs are very sensitive to packaged python apps.
 If you have issues, add an exception to your anti-virus for the directory the app is in.
 5. Use hotkeys or buttons in the app to control the overlay.
 It will show automatically after each game as well.
 5. In StarCraft II set display mode to Windowed fullscreen (borderless)

+To exit the app right click the icon in the system tray and click "Quit".

 ![Screenshot](./Screenshots/Display.jpg)